-5. This staff was, as of recent years, assisted by large temporary parties of surveyors.
+of surveyors.
 In the Northern Division the pot hissa survey is drawing to a close and so the staff is not so large as in the Central Division.
 In the Southern Division the pot hissa survey has been completed in the Karnatic Districts and the staff disbanded.
 In the Konkan Districts it is still going on and will take 2 or 3 years more.
 The land records staff supervised the preparation and maintenance of records of right and carried out pot hissa and city surveys and survey of inam villages on minor triangulation method both for settlement purposes and for preparation of record of rights, assisted in settlement work, and kept all survey records corrected up-to-date.
 It was also employed in the maintenance of pot hissa and city surveys.
-It is worthy of note that the maintenance of pot hissa and city surveys.
-It is worthy of note that the maintenance of house occupiers rests on the work of this Department.
+It is worthy of note that the whole Electoral System, or at any rate the preparation of Electoral Rolls for landholders and for house occupiers rests on the work of this Department.
 Steps are being taken to put this branch of its work on a permanent and accurate footing.